huggingface/transformers/examples/research_projects/jax-projects/README.md

 grad_fn = jax.value_and_grad(compute_loss)
 ```

-Initialize our optimizer, we use the [optax](https://github.com/deepmind/optax) library to get the optimizer.
+We use the [optax](https://github.com/deepmind/optax) library to Initialize the optimizer.

 ```python
 import optax